-All qualifying applicants will be accepted provided that the number of applications received at the time of the deadline does not exceed the Charter School's enrollment capacity.
+All qualifying applicants will be accepted either during the Lottery process, as described below, or after the Lottery process, by order of Post-Lottery application submitted, provided that the number of applications received at the time of the deadline does not exceed the Charter School's enrollment capacity.
 If the number of pupils who wish to attend the Charter School exceeds the Charter School's capacity, enrollment shall be determined by a public random drawing (public lottery).

 Parent(s)/guardian(s) are encouraged to attend an orientation meeting with their child(ren) to understand the Charter School's vision and policies, including the Family Agreement.
-Parents who choose to send their children to ISANA Achernar Academy will be asked to complete a form to participate in the lottery.
+Parents who choose to send their children to ISANA Cardinal Academy will be asked to complete a form to participate in the lottery.
 Students who are selected in the lottery will complete a Charter School enrollment form and be asked to review and to sign the Family Agreement after admission.
 The Family Agreement sets forth the Charter School's expectations for the school year, such as arriving to school on-time and ready to learn, complying with the dress code, and completing all homework assignments.
-A parent's decision not to sign the Family Agreement does not impact enrollment.
-ISANA Achernar Academy does not collect or solicit social security numbers or the last four digits of social security numbers from students or their parents or guardians unless otherwise required to do so by state or federal law.
+A parent's decision not to sign the Family Agreement does not impact enrollment, which is explained in the Parent Handbook, given to all new families during or shortly after Orientation.
+ISANA Cardinal Academy does not collect or solicit social security numbers or the last four digits of social security numbers from students or their parents or guardians unless otherwise required to do so by state or federal law.

-Parents will be strongly encouraged but are not required to volunteer at least 3 hours per month at the school site.
+Parents will be strongly encouraged but are not required to volunteer at least 3 hours per month at the Charter School site.
 Parents who are unable to volunteer at the school site are able to volunteer in alternative manners, for example, helping with phone trees; taking their own children to the library after school or on weekends; or working with their children on computer-based programs at home.

-A parent's inability to complete the volunteer hours does not impact the student's enrollment/continued enrollment.
 Parents are notified of alternatives to volunteering at the school site during monthly parent meetings, open houses, back to school nights, in the school newsletter and notes from teachers.